Mega500201/UCS-Wiki/UCR Wiki/Role Config/Explantation of Config/Spawn Broadcasts, Hints, Inventory and Ammo/Inventory, Ammo and Damage Multiplier.md

 Medical: 2
-Description: Here you can set how much Medical Items the Role can be pick up (Standart are 2 Medical Items) Explaining Inventory Variables:
+Description: Here you can set how much Medical Items the Role can be pick up (default are 2 Medical Items) Explaining Inventory Variables: